 If you're a Faculty Group Leader

 Group Leaders are automatically placed in Twin rooms.
-If you’d prefer your own room, please discuss the cost of upgrading with your Program Coordinator in advance of the deadline.
+If you’d prefer your own room, please discuss the cost of upgrading with your Program Consultant in advance of the deadline.
 (And if, by chance, your program is headed to Africa, please let your group know that Single rooms unfortunately aren’t available.)

 As Group Leader, you’re also responsible for assigning roommates for your group.
 All EF needs to collect in advance—same deadline: 95 days before your program—are roommate assignments for Twin, Double, and Family rooms.
 Log in at efcollegestudytours.com and visit the “Room types” list on your Group tab for a look at the rooms your travelers have selected.
-Then give your Program Coordinator a call to talk through the process from there.
+Then give your Program Consultant a call to talk through the process from there.

-You don’t need to worry about roommate assignments for Triple/Quad rooms until you check in at your first hotel—but if you want to organize a list of roommate preferences in advance, ask your Program Coordinator to share tips from other experienced Group Leaders.
+You don’t need to worry about roommate assignments for Triple/Quad rooms until you check in at your first hotel—but if you want to organize a list of roommate preferences in advance, ask your Program Consultant to share tips from other experienced Group Leaders.